uf-mil/mil/Getting-started.md

 #**Getting Started**

 **Below are the instructions for how to get started working on NaviGator.
-This page includes instructions and some very helpful readings to start exploring once everything is installed.**
+This page includes instructions and a link to some very helpful readings to start exploring once everything is installed.**

 ##Installation